KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

-# Configure TAP and VMware NSX Advanced Load Balancer to Support L7 Routing to Web Workloads
+# Configure TAP and VMware NSX Advanced Load Balancer to Support L7 Routing to `web` Workloads

-This topic tells you how to configure the Tanzu Application Platform (TAP) with VMware NSX Advanced Load Balancer (NSX ALB, formerly known as Avi Networks) to support Web Workloads.
+This topic tells you how to configure the Tanzu Application Platform (TAP) with VMware NSX Advanced Load Balancer (NSX ALB, formerly known as Avi Networks) to support `web` workloads.

 For information about VMware NSX Advanced Load Balancer, see the [VMware NSX Advanced Load Balancer documentation](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/index.html).

 ## Overview
-This integration allows you to use NSX ALB to handle L7 traffic to TAP Web Workloads on a TAP Run Cluster.
+This integration allows you to use NSX ALB to handle L7 traffic to TAP `web` workloads on a TAP Run Cluster.
 Unlike normal TAP behavior, or in the [NSX ALB L4 setup](../cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md), Contour’s Envoy is no longer part of the data path for cluster-external traffic.
 Instead, cluster-external traffic will travel from NSX ALB Service Engines directly to Web Workload pods on the cluster.

->**Note**: Contour and Envoy are still used for handling cluster-local traffic to Web Workloads.
+>**Note**: Contour and Envoy are still used for handling cluster-local traffic to `web` workloads.

->**Note**: The integration with NSX ALB is only for Web Workloads; support for Server Workloads is not available in TAP at this time.
+>**Note**: The integration with NSX ALB is only for `web` workloads; support for Server Workloads is not available in TAP at this time.

 >**Note**: Certain features of Cloud Native Runtimes are not supported in this integration, including scale-to-zero and Knative DomainMappings.